Viraj-Tank/AndroidVisionBoard/README.md

 onAttach --> onCreate --> onCreateView --> onActivityCreated --> onStart --> onResume
 --> onPause --> onStop -> onDestroyView((Recreated from backstack with onCreateView) else -->) --> onDestroy --> onDetach

+## Content provider
+allows connectivity between our app and structured data (device data) can access data using CONTENT RESOLVER as URI from OTHER APPS as Cursor we can also expose our data to other apps

 ## Configuration changes
 - Device Rotation